-Residential Lease Agreements are vital legal contracts for managing real estate.
-Create a comprehensive agreement between landlords and tenants today with our step-by-step survey and templates.
+Residential Rental/Lease Agreements are vital legal contracts for managing real estate.
+Create a comprehensive rental agreement between landlords and tenants today with our step-by-step survey and templates.

 What Is a Lease

-A residential lease is a contract between a tenant and landlord that allows the tenant to take temporary ownership of the property in exchange for regular rental payments.
+A residential lease or rental lease are contracts between a tenant and landlord that allows the tenant to take temporary ownership of the property in exchange for regular rental payments.
 Around 100 million Americans live in rental properties and many of these people have entered into residential lease agreements.

 For rolling month-by-month contracts a rental agreement will normally be used.
 It is a more flexible and short term contract that could potentially be modified for each continuous rental term.

 Leases on the other hand are usually longer-term contracts covering many months or years.
 They have set terms that do not change as frequently or as flexibly as is the case for a rental contract.

 Standard Rental / Lease Agreement

 A standard lease agreement is a landlord-tenant contract that typically has a duration of at least a year.
 It includes various standard sections as well as specific provisions which depend on the property, state, and type of lease in question.

 Once the agreement has been signed, it becomes legally binding.This means that if any of the conditions are broken by either party, specific legal actions will be applied.
 These vary from state to state, so it’s necessary to familiarize yourself with the laws of the state in which the property is located.

 However, any type of lease agreement, where it’s standard or not, will have certain legal repercussions if the conditions are broken by one of the two parties.